Andry925/Methodologies_2/Readme.md

 I also decided to add the markdown_files package, which holds some Markdown files with examples to show how my program handles different types of tags and catches errors.

-1. My application has some properties in usage that you must be aware of (Here is the case when you want to print genera ted ansi from the markdown file.
+1. My application has some properties in usage that you must be aware of (Here is the case when you want to print generated ansi from the markdown file).
 ![Screenshot from 2024-04-02 20-54-40](https://github.com/Andry925/Methodologies_2/assets/114020399/7b583ada-40e7-414e-8529-e81bf2f7b64f)